vladsolovyev/fairseq_summarization/summarization_scripts/README.md

 ### Datasets:
 1. [xl-sum](https://github.com/csebuetnlp/xl-sum)
    - Multilingual abstractive summarization.
 Multilingual monolingual article-summary pairs from BBC in 44 languages.
-   - I use 4 languages for my thesis: English, Spanish, Russian and Burmese.
-Burmese is a special case as it is a low-resource as well in the xl-sum dataset as in the pretraining of [mbart](https://arxiv.org/pdf/2001.08210.pdf)
+   - I use 4 languages for my thesis: English, Spanish, Russian and Gujarati.
+Gujarati is a special case as it is a low-resource as well in the xl-sum dataset as in the pretraining of [mbart](https://arxiv.org/pdf/2001.08210.pdf)
    - For training, I remove some samples which have very short articles (not more than 20 sentence parts) or very short summaries (not more than 10 sentence parts).
    - Original statistic and baselines are provided on the [xl-sum github webpage](https://github.com/csebuetnlp/xl-sum)
    - Statistic after removing some samples from the training subset: [stat_xlsum.txt](../summarization_datasets/stat_xlsum.txt)